timwright12/site/services/index.md

 ### Accessibility remediation includes

-- All issues transferred into issue tracking software.
+- All issues transferred into issue tracking software (if not already transferred).
-- Remediation of all documented accessibility issues.
+- Remediation of agreed upon documented accessibility issues.
 - A secondary accessibility review to confirm all remediation is complete.

 ### Accessibility remediation resources